-Services to Persons with Disabilities and Barriers to Employment
+Services to Individuals with Disabilities and Barriers to Employment

 Efforts are made to ensure that individuals with disabilities receive access to all services provided within the PA CareerLink® centers.
-The Office of Vocational Rehabilitation (OVR) will be focused on individuals with the most significant disabilities who are eligible under WIOA Title IV.
-WIOA Title I staff will assist individuals with disabilities who do not want or need OVR services or are not found eligible for OVR services.
+Under WIOA Title IV, The Office of Vocational Rehabilitation (OVR) will focus on individuals that meet their eligibility and follow their policies, procedures, and regulations.
 They will also play a role in recruitment and outreach to this population.
 Sensitivity training is provided for PA CareerLink® staff, as well as training on the various adaptive technologies used within the PA CareerLink® sites.
 As with other participant groups, referrals are also made, as appropriate, to other partnering community agencies to ensure full accessibility to needed services.
 The local board's committees support and advise the NWPA Job Connect in the establishment and delivery of services to this population.
 Also, by developing relationships and conducting outreach to local agencies such as Community Resources for Independence, and Voices for Independence, we are able to build on local expertise to benefit our customers with disabilities and barriers to employment.

 Business services staff can identify resources to assist any employer to diversify their workforce to include individuals with barriers to employment.
 Specifically for individuals with disabilities, OVR provides multiple services to the business community designed to assist businesses with onboarding pre-screened qualified employees with disabilities.
-OVR on-boarding supports for a qualified new hire can include reasonable accommodation consultation, initial probationary period wage reimbursement (On-the Job Training-OJT), referral on tax credits or deductions.
+OVR onboarding supports for a qualified new hire can include reasonable accommodation consultation, initial probationary period wage reimbursement (On-the Job Training-OJT), referral on tax credits or deductions.
 OVR also offers no-cost consultation on the Americans with Disability Act (ADA), accessibility standards and helping a business to retain current employees following an accident, injury, or disability.